LISTEN - Gravitational Wave Art 2025

-"LISTEN" is a photograph of a sculpture I made from a reshaped vinyl record and a laser “tonearm.”
+LISTEN is a photograph of a sculpture I made from a reshaped vinyl record and a laser “tonearm.”
 The form encodes the signal from the first detected gravitational-wave event, GW150914.
 Tapping a phone to the label plays the sound of the signal.
-"LISTEN" reflects the themes of gravitational-wave detection, signals emerging from noise, and making distant cosmic mergers perceptible through light and sound.
+The work reflects themes of gravitational-wave detection, signals emerging from noise, and making distant cosmic mergers perceptible through light and sound.

 © 2025 Victoria Tiki.
 All rights reserved.